Asthma in Teenagers and Adults

 - A chest X-ray may be used to look for signs of other lung diseases, such as fibrous tissue caused by chronic inflammation (pulmonary fibrosis).

 - Blood tests, such as a complete blood count (CBC) , may be done to look for signs of an infection or other condition.

 You need to monitor your condition and have regular checkups to keep asthma under control and to review and possibly update your asthma action plan.
 Checkups are recommended every 1 to 12 months, depending on how well your asthma is controlled.

 During checkups, your doctor will ask about information you may have tracked in an asthma diary, such as:

-- Whether your symptoms and peak expiratory flow have held steady, improved, or become worse.
-You may be asked to bring your peak expiratory flow meter to an appointment so your doctor can see how you use it.
+- Whether your symptoms and/or peak expiratory flow have held steady, improved, or become worse.

 - Asthma attacks during exercise or at night.

 Based on the results, your asthma category may change, and your doctor may change the medicines you use or how much medicine you use.

 If you have persistent asthma and take medicine every day, your doctor may ask about your exposure to substances ( allergens ) that cause an allergic reaction.
 For more information about testing for triggers, see the topic Allergic Rhinitis.